team-moeller/better-access-charts-add-in/README.md

-# better-access-charts-add-in
+# Better-Access-Charts Add-In
-Add-In to insert and control a Better Access Chart on an Access form
+Add-In to insert and control a "Better Access Chart" on an Access form.